Generative Engine Optimization is how brands earn citations in AI answers

 Statistical density

-Pages with statistics, stated methodology and sources earn +22–28% citation visibility.
+In the GEO study, statistics, quotations and cited sources lifted visibility in AI answers by up to 40%.
 Generic claims get filtered.
 Specific claims with attribution get cited.

 Datable facts compound.
 Vague claims don't.